EJJ04/ejj_prison/README.md

 -- Jail a player
 exports['ejj_prison']:JailPlayer(source, targetId, duration, prisonId) -- Returns: boolean (success)
+-- Note: source is optional.
+If not provided, it will be treated as a system action

 -- Unjail a player
 exports['ejj_prison']:UnjailPlayer(source, targetId)
 -- Returns: boolean (success)
+-- Note: source is optional.
+If not provided, it will be treated as a system action

 -- Check a player's jail time
 exports['ejj_prison']:CheckJailTime(source, targetId)
 -- Returns: number (jail time in minutes) or false
+-- Note: source is optional.
+If not provided, it will be treated as a system action

 -- Add time to a player's sentence exports['ejj_prison']:AddJailTime(source, targetId, additionalTime) -- Returns: boolean (success)
+-- Note: source is optional.
+If not provided, it will be treated as a system action

 -- Remove time from a player's sentence exports['ejj_prison']:RemoveJailTime(source, targetId, removeTime) -- Returns: boolean (success)
+-- Note: source is optional.
+If not provided, it will be treated as a system action
 ```

 ### Client Exports